manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### Physical Constraints

 _Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._
 _________

 Requisitos que ainda estamos a ver onde se enquadram:

+> Only the specialist doctor is allowed to access all client data.